tianputao/Agentic_RAG_LangGraph_AiSearch/README.md

 4. **Environment Configuration**

-   Create a `.env` file with the following variables:
+   Create a `.env` file with the following variables example:

    ```bash
    # Azure OpenAI Configuration